bigfont/DeployWebApp2Azure/README.md

   * Node
   * Azure Command Line Interface

-# Setup a Remote Git Repo
+# Remote: Setup a Git Repo

 This is the remote Git repository that stores our source code. [github.com]() has detailed instructions.